Green Power Partnership

 A. Green power is available to every single U.S. business, institution, government agency, homeowner, apartment dweller and every other electricity user.
 There are three green power product options available:

-- Currently, more than 850 utilities, or about 25 percent of utilities nationally, offer green power products to customers.
+- Currently, more than 800 utilities offer green power products to customers.
 These products allow customers to purchase some portion of their electricity from renewable resources—almost always at a higher price, but sometimes offered with price-hedging benefits.

 - Second, regardless of whether a buyer has access to a utility green power product, any consumer or business in the U.S. can buy green power through renewable energy certificates (RECs).
 A REC is a certificate that represents the generation of one megawatt-hour (MWh) of electricity from an eligible source of renewable energy and its associated environmental attributes.
 RECs can be acquired separately from electricity service.
 Combined, RECs and plain grid electricity produce green power.